 Summary.
-Adonis Hoffman is an attorney, advisory counsel, media expert, and independent corporate director based in Washington, DC.
-His work focuses on corporate advisory, public policy, regulatory, communications, mergers, corporate responsibility, and global matters.
-He has been a trusted advisor to countries, corporations, capital markets, Congress and consumers throughout his career and helps companies to overcome challenges with the press, policymakers, and the consuming public.
+Adonis Hoffman is an attorney, advisory counsel, independent corporate director and thought leader based in Washington, DC.
+As head of The Advisory Counsel, LLC, his work focuses on corporate advisory, public policy, regulatory, communications, mergers, shareholder activism and social impact matters.
+He has been a trusted advisor to countries, corporations, investors, industry CEOs, Congress, trade associations and community organizations throughout his career, helping companies to overcome thorny challenges in business, law, media and policy.

 Origins.
-Hoffman was born in New Orleans, Louisiana and proudly embraces his Creole and Cajun heritage.
-His family later moved to central Los Angeles, California in 1960, where he attended public elementary school and Loyola Jesuit High School, competing in football and track.
-He received an academic scholarship to Princeton University and studied politics and philosophy, earning an A.B. degree in 1976.
-He returned to California to work briefly with Bank of America and later with the Lieutenant Governor and the California Legislature.
+Hoffman was born in New Orleans, Louisiana and proudly embraces his African American, Creole and Cajun heritage.
+At a young age, his family relocated to central Los Angeles, California.
+He attended public elementary school and Loyola Jesuit High School, where he competed in track, football and debate.
+Hoffman was the first member of his family to attend college, receiving an academic scholarship to Princeton University where he studied politics, philosophy and Afro-American Studies, earning an A.B. degree in 1976.
+After Princeton, he began his career with Bank of America, Los Angeles and later with the Lieutenant Governor and Legislature of California.

 Early Career on Capitol Hill.
 Hoffman moved to Washington DC in 1980 to work as legislative director for newly-elected U.S. Representative Mervyn M. Dymally (D-CA), focusing on foreign affairs, economic policy and international trade.
-He traveled throughout Asia and the Middle East as a member of Congressional staff delegations, and was selected co-chair of the American Council of Young Political Leaders (ACYPL) delegation to Japan to meet with Diet Members on international trade and defense.
+He traveled throughout Asia and the Middle East as a member of Congressional and staff delegations, and was selected co-chair of the American Council of Young Political Leaders (ACYPL) delegation to Japan to discuss trade and defense with Japanese Diet Members.

 Advising Foreign Governments.
-After four years on Capitol Hill, Hoffman was recruited to work as a lobbyist, account executive and communications counselor by Robert Keith Gray, the chairman of the first Ronald Reagan Inaugural Committee, and founder of Gray and Company Public Communications International.
-Gray & Company was the premier lobbying and public relations firm in Washington during the 1980s, representing Fortune corporations and several foreign governments, including Japan, Korea, Turkey, Haiti, and the Cayman Islands among others.
-Hoffman worked with numerous clients as a lobbyist and communications advisor.
+Following four years on Capitol Hill, Hoffman joined Gray & Company Public Communications International, as a lobbyist, account executive and communications counselor.
+The company, founded by Robert Keith Gray, chairman of the first Ronald Reagan Inaugural Committee was the premier lobbying and public relations firm in Washington, DC , advising Fortune corporations and foreign governments, including Japan, Korea, Turkey, Haiti, Saudi Arabia and the Cayman Islands among others.

 Private Law Practice.
-In 1986, Hoffman, completed legal studies at Georgetown University Law Center, earning a Juris Doctorate (J.D.) in corporate and international law.
-He worked as a managing director at Capitol Exchange Corporation in Washington and New York and later joined the Washington office of Hopkins & Sutter, a national law firm, focusing on legislative, regulatory matters, in addition to litigation, international trade and corporate transactions.
+In 1986, Hoffman, completed legal studies at Georgetown University Law Center, earning a Juris Doctorate (J.D.) concentrating in corporate and international law.
+He worked as managing director for Capitol Exchange Corporation in Washington and New York and later joined the Washington office of Hopkins & Sutter (Hamel & Park), a national law firm, focusing on legislative, regulatory procedure, in addition to litigation, international trade and corporate transactions.

 Foreign Policy and International Affairs.
 In 1991, Hoffman returned to Capitol Hill to serve as Subcommittee Staff Director and Committee Counsel at the House Foreign Affairs Committee, focusing on Africa, the Middle East and economic policy and trade.
-During his tenure on the Foreign Affairs Committee, Hoffman traveled to 38 countries in Europe, Africa, Asia and the Middle East.
-In 1993, Hoffman resumed work at Capitol Exchange Corporation, and later was appointed senior associate at the Carnegie Endowment for International Peace.
+During his tenure on the Foreign Affairs Committee, Hoffman traveled to 38 countries in Africa, Asia, Europe and the Middle East.
+In 1993, Hoffman returned to Capitol Exchange Corporation, and the next year was appointed senior associate at the Carnegie Endowment for International Peace.
 At Carnegie, Hoffman emerged as a recognized media commentator on international law and foreign policy, appearing regularly on CNN, FOX, NBC and Canadian television.
 He led several delegations of lawyers, judges, and journalists to observe elections in Nigeria, and other developing countries in sub-Saharan Africa, and became an advisor to developing countries on constitutional reform and democracy development.
 Hoffman subsequently was appointed senior fellow at the World Policy Institute and a Distinguished Visitor at the New School in New York.
 He published regularly in The Los Angeles Times, the Chicago Tribune, the Washington Post and Foreign Policy.

 International Telecom and the FCC Act 1.
-In 1998, Mr. Hoffman was appointed to the position of international communications counsel by Federal Communications Commission (FCC) Chairman Kennard to assist on global telecom policy.
-Hoffman was a member of the FCC team which provided technical assistance to developing countries in a new initiative to help those countries build independent and transparent regulatory regimes during a wave of privatization and market liberalization.
+In 1998, Mr. Hoffman was appointed to the position of international communications counsel by Federal Communications Commission (FCC) Chairman William Kennard to assist on global telecom policy.
+He was a member of the FCC team which provided technical assistance to developing countries in a new initiative to help those countries build independent regimes.

 Education and Bar Admission.
 Adonis Hoffman received an A.B. from Princeton University (1976) and a J.D. from Georgetown University Law Center (1986).
-He is admitted to practice law before the District of Columbia Court of Appeals; the Commonwealth of Pennsylvania Supreme Court; the U.S. District Court for the District of Columbia; the U.S. Bankruptcy Court; the U.S. Court of International Trade, and the United States Supreme Court.
+He is admitted to practice law before the District of Columbia Court of Appeals; the Commonwealth of Pennsylvania Supreme Court; the U.S. District Court for the District of Columbia; the U.S. Bankruptcy Court; the U.S. Court of International Trade, and the Supreme Court of the United States.

 Honors.
-In 2016, Adonis Hoffman was honored by his alma mater, Loyola High School, with the Cahalan Award, given to distinguished alumni.
+In 2016, Adonis Hoffman was honored by his alma mater, Loyola High School of Los Angeles, with the Cahalan Award, given to distinguished LHS alumni.
 See Video

-Family Matters Adonis and his amazing wife Karla Ellison Hoffman, Esq. have been married for 29 years.
-Together, they are the proud parents of two children, Adonis Hoffman, II (Georgetown, UCLA Anderson School of Business) and Amani Hoffman (Villanova, St. George's Medical School).
+Family Matters Adonis and his amazing wife Karla Ellison Hoffman, J.D., have been married for 32 years.
+Together, they are the proud parents of two adult children who have careers in business and medicine, respectively.